leanprover/lean4/README.md

 * `releaseRepo?`: The optional URL of the GitHub repository to upload and download releases of this package.
 If `none` (the default), for downloads, Lake uses the URL the package was download from (if it is a dependency) and for uploads, uses `gh`'s default.
 * `buildArchive?`: The name of the build archive on GitHub.
 Defaults to `none`.
 The archive's full file name will end up being `nameToArchive buildArchive?`.
-* `preferReleaseBuild`: Whether to Prefer downloading a prebuilt release (from GitHub) rather than building this package from the source when this package is used as a dependency.
+* `preferReleaseBuild`: Whether to prefer downloading a prebuilt release (from GitHub) rather than building this package from the source when this package is used as a dependency.

 ## Defining Build Targets